robertjoosten/maya-transfer-blend-shape/README.md

 Using linux or Maya 2022+ on windows this can be done via a simple pip install.
 For older windows versions a custom version will have to be compiled against the correct VS version.

-The tool is an implementation of <a href="http://people.csail.mit.edu/sumner/research/deftransfer/" target="_blank">Deformation Transfer for Triangle Meshes</a>, the code was converted to python from c++ library <a href="https://github.com/JavongChang/ofxDeformationTransfer" target="_blank">ofxDeformationTransfer</a> from <a href="https://github.com/JavongChang" target="_blank">JavongChang</a> and made functional for Maya.